stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"I can't seem to access your site.
+It's been like this for a few days now.
+I just keep getting the cloudflare page." by @[TacticalGrace_](https://twitter.com/TacticalGrace_/status/1138407485642039298)

 "I've ranted about this before, but I will again - Web devs: stop putting your APIs behind Cloudflare!
 Cloudflare's main selling point is to prevent automated access to web sites, and automated access is *literally the point of an API!* Think, for pity's sake!" by @[Mister_Flarpy](https://twitter.com/Mister_Flarpy/status/1137708123689553921)

 "Can't access to article almost likely that the captcha/cloudflare is blocking it" by @[yajount](https://twitter.com/yajount/status/1134586590272118784)